venkatesh16031999/Account-Abstraction-Smart-Contracts/README.md

 11. Execute the user operation by calling the handleOps function from entry point contract.
 12. The user operation is a batch execution of approve and transfer, hence these two actions will be performed in a single transaction
 13. Check the updated balance of EOA account and Smart account

-### `00_deploy_smart_wallet.js`

-This file handles the deployment of the smart wallet contract.
-It imports the necessary modules, gets the named accounts for the deployer and factory deployer, and deploys the EntryPoint contract.
-It also logs the smart wallet EOA owner in the auth module and tags the module for deployment.

 Please refer to the individual files for more detailed comments on the code.